 UE provides the UnrealVersionSelector

-tool to select engine versions/generate sln, and it can also be used to register local engines (non-Launcher installed engines such as self-compiled source engines) into the project’s right-click Select Unreal Engine Version...
+tool to select engine versions/generate sln, etc., which can also be used to register local engines (non-Launcher installed, such as self-compiled source engines) into the right-click Select Unreal Engine Version...

 1 | WinMain_Func=>start: WinMain |

-The operation to write to the registry is in the FDesktopPlatformWindows::RegisterEngineInstallation
+The operation of writing to the registry is in the FDesktopPlatformWindows::RegisterEngineInstallation

 function.

-The process involves writing the registered engine directory into a string entry in HKEY_CURRENT_USER\Software\Epic Games\Unreal Engine\Builds
+The operation is to write the registered engine directory into a string item in HKEY_CURRENT_USER\Software\Epic Games\Unreal Engine\Builds

 .